When Is the Best Time

 Adora Luxury Hotel

 It is a beautiful historical villa directly at Lake Bled.
 It offers fantastic views of the lake and the mountains in the back.
 It is a family-run hotel, and the staff walks the extra mile for you.
 The rooms are super clean, and the food is excellent.
-However, there are some of the best restaurants in walking distance.
-One of our preferred accommodation!
+However, there are some of the best restaurants within walking distance.
+One of our preferred accommodations!

 Old Parish House